Netswitch-Inc/unity/README.md

    ```bash
    sudo sh manuallysetup.sh
    ```
-   - When prompted, enter domain1 for the backend and domain2 for the frontend.
    - Ensure ports 3006 and 8081 are open for public access.

 8. **Configure the Frontend .env File**